i-VRESSE/haddock3-webapp/docs/demo/README.md

 1. The workflow builder is a seperate piece of software that can be used in other projects to make a configuration file.
 You just need defined a JSON schema for the modules/nodes and use TOML format for the workflow output.
 See https://github.com/i-VRESSE/workflow-builder
 2. The jobs are executed by the bartender web service, which written in Python and can handle running jobs in a locally, pilot job system, slurm batch scheduler or on the grid using DIRAC.
 See https://i-vresse-bartender.readthedocs.io/
 3. Generic UI components are in own package called [haddock3-ui](https://github.com/i-VRESSE/haddock3-ui).
 The HADDOCK3 CLI also uses this package to render clusters.
+4. Testing running jobs on Slurm or Dirac can be done with the [Xenon docker images](https://github.com/xenon-middleware/xenon-docker-images).

 ### Implementation details